Inside: Back to school books for teachers to read aloud at the beginning of the school year.

 Back to School Character Education Books

-Stories can go a long way in helping children understand these abstract concepts.
+Stories can go a long way in helping children understand abstract social-emotional concepts.
 These back to school books cover character education subjects including friendship, fairness, and anti-bullying.

 RELATED BOOK LIST: Children’s Books about Friendship – Lovable stories about making friends, being a good friend, and more.